agoldstein117/ASEC_Tool_and_Analysis/README.md

 Finally, I set the 'PSID' as the index for the data frame for ease of identification, and then the script turns the 'pp_hh_data' data frame into a CSV.

 Most of these steps can be repeated for the other scripts' ff_to_pp.py', and 'hh_to_ff.py', with slight modifications.
 Since there is no geographic-related data in the families or personal CSVs, you cannot use variables relating to CBSA, FIPS, or County codes.
 In the script 'ff_to_pp.py' this was distinctly left out of the variable list.
 Since there are no personal ID numbers in the household or family CSVs, variables' PH_SEQ' and 'PPPOS' were left out.
 Instead, what is used for the merge in this script 'FH_SEQ' after the 'H_SEQ' was renamed to 'FH_SEQ', much like 'H_SEQ' was renamed to 'PH_SEQ'.
+Finally in the script 'ff_to_pp.py' since there is too much information to merge all at once there are two lists for variables to be chosen from the personal and family CSVs.
+By modifying these lists you can choose the specific variables you wish to work with from both data sets.

 ### An Analysis